bitrise-io/devcenter/_articles/en/builds/monitoring-your-builds-with-meercode.md

 4. Next to **Meercode**, click the **Go to add-on** button.
 5. On the next page, you can see what access rights the add-on needs.
 Click **Authorize add-on** to grant these rights.

+### Revoking authorization on Meercode

+Every user on an app’s team can revoke their own token to the Meercode add-on of an app.

+1. Go to the Security tab of your personal account.
+2. Scroll to Authorized add-ons.
+3. Click Revoke to revoke your access token to Meercode.
+Once you’ve revoked you token, you won’t have access to the add-on any more unless you re-authorize the add-on.

+### Disabling Meercode

+Only a Workspace admin can disable the Meercode add-on for an app’s members.
+Here is how:

+1. As an admin, go to the Add-ons tab of the app.
+2. Click Disable Add-on next to Meercode.

+Once it’s done, nobody can access the add-on any more, unless it is enabled again by an admin.

 ## CI build monitoring on Meercode

 To monitor your builds: